-For Bachelor’s Degrees, here are some of the top universities, not only in Canada, but in the world for undergraduate courses.
+For Bachelor’s Degrees, here are some of the top universities, not only in Canada but in the world for undergraduate courses.

 Depending on the universities and courses you choose to study in Canada, the tuition fees vary.
 Tuition fees for Bachelor’s degrees are many a time costlier than the Master’s Courses.
 The tuition fees for the local and international students are different, too.
 On average, a bachelor’s degree has one-year tuition fees for international students in colleges and universities in Canada can range anywhere from 11000 CAD to 46000 CAD.
-As it largely depends on the university, course and intake you are applying to, it is always advisable to check the fees before applying.
+As it largely depends on the university, course, and intake you are applying to, it is always advisable to check the fees before applying.

 Undergraduate Study in Canada Requirements

 The requirements for Undergraduate courses in Canada include a good academic record with no gap in studies.
-Another requirement to fulfil is English Language Proficiency, by IELTS or any other English Language Tests.
-If you are applying for a student visa under SDS, The requirements for IELTS is 6.5 overall bands with 6.0 in each module.
+Another requirement to fulfill is English Language Proficiency, by IELTS or any other English Language Tests.
+If you are applying for a student visa under SDS, The requirement for IELTS is 6.5 overall bands with 6.0 in each module.
 One should have a minimum of 50% in 12th grade, and backlogs should be few to none.
 For more information, read: Admission Requirements for UG, PG & Diploma course in Canada